transimmanence/transimmanence/concepts/5-discussions/beyond-laws-of-form.md

 2. **The Gap as Enabler**: The Gap (—) isn't just a limitation but the enabler of consciousness, creating the boundary that allows subjective experience to emerge.

-3. **Recursive Stability**: Consciousness exhibits the same stability-amid-recursion that characterizes the half-existent topology—maintaining coherence without either infinite regress or collapse.
+3. **Recursive Stability**: Consciousness exhibits the same stability-amid-recursion that characterizes the half-existent liminal topology—maintaining coherence without either infinite regress or collapse.

 A quantum computing analogy can help illustrate this relationship, though we are not claiming consciousness requires quantum mechanics or that consciousness is a quantum phenomenon.
 Rather, both consciousness and quantum systems exhibit similar structural features of half-existence: consciousness maintains coherence because experience exists only when observed (τ), yet the act of observation (¬) transforms potentiality into actuality through The Gap (—).